 We also offer volatiles analysis in blood, urine, vitreous humor and unknown solutions, as well as calibration services in breath testing.
 ISP Forensic Services provides blood and urine collection kits to agencies and hospitals upon request, and sexual assault kits are provided to hospitals upon request.
 Blood is stored under refrigeration, and urine is stored frozen (except during analysis).
-Once testing is completed, all samples are returned to the submitting agency.
+Once testing is completed, all samples are returned to the submitting agency or destroyed in accordance with our customer agreement (Randox samples only).